rust-lang/rust/src/doc/trpl/error-handling.md

 be used in shell scripts.

 So let's start by adding the flags.
 Like before, we need to tweak the usage string and add a flag to the Option variable.
-Once we're done that, Getopts does the rest:
+Once we've done that, Getopts does the rest:

 ```rust,ignore
 ...